Can I Become The Mother Of My Child If I Use An Egg Donor?

 If you are using an egg donor, obtaining an order of parentage establishing you as the mother can be a complex process.
 You need the help of a skilled and knowledgeable Ohio surrogacy lawyer who guides you through the process and helps you become the legal parent of your child.

-I am attorney and counselor Ellen Essig and I can help you establish your parentage and understand your rights when using an egg donor to build your family.
-Since 1986, I have been assisting clients with surrogacy and family building needs throughout Ohio and across the country.
+Based in Ohio, our team at Essig & Evans LLP can help you establish your parentage and understand your rights when using an egg donor to build your family.
+Since 1986, our attorneys and staff have been assisting clients with surrogacy and family building needs throughout Ohio, as well as across the country and world.

-As an experienced Ohio surrogacy attorney, I am knowledgeable about Ohio's laws and procedures of each of Ohio's 88 counties.
-I can help you understand the obstacles you are facing and provide advice to help you make informed decisions regarding your surrogacy and your family.
+- We are knowledgeable about Ohio’s laws and procedures of each of Ohio’s 88 counties.
+We can help you understand the obstacles you are facing and provide advice to help you make informed decisions regarding your surrogacy and your family.

 Nationwide And International Representation

 With our experience, we are also fluent in the laws that govern surrogacy in other states and countries.
 Regardless of where you reside or where the child will be born, we can help you understand the laws that may apply in your situation.